Focus and Scope

 The Journal is cited in SLJOL (Sri Lanka Journals Online) website (E-ISSN: 2279-3321).
 Back copies of the Journal are included in the digital library of the University of Peradeniya.

 All articles published in the journal are deposited with Crossref

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

 The annual subscription is LKR 350 in Sri Lanka.
 The overseas rate is USD 20.00 or the equivalent in convertible currency, which will include postage.
-All cheques should be drawn in favour of the Registrar, University of Peradeniya, Sri Lanka, and posted to the Managing Editor, c/o Department of Archaeology, University of Peradeniya, Peradeniya, Sri Lanka.
-All inquiries by institutes and libraries for obtaining the Journal on exchange may be addressed to the Senior Assistant Librarian (Periodicals), the Library, University of Peradeniya, Sri Lanka.
+All cheques should be drawn in favour of The Registrar, University of Peradeniya, Sri Lanka.
+The cheques should be posted to The Managing Editor, c/o Department of Archaeology, University of Peradeniya, Peradeniya, 20400, Sri Lanka.
+All inquiries by institutions and libraries for obtaining the Journal on exchange may be addressed to The Senior Assistant Librarian (Periodicals), the Main Library, University of Peradeniya, 20400, Sri Lanka.